 The people of Massachusetts have always stood up for their right to repair.
 In 2012, state voters passed a law that ensured residents’ right to repair their car wherever they wanted.
-Now, it’s time to do the same for electronics and other equipment.
+Now, it’s time to do the same for electronics.

-With the Digital Right to Repair Act, we have a chance to guarantee our right to repair electronics — like smartphones, computers, and even farm equipment.
+With the Digital Right to Repair Act, HD 260 and SD 199 we have a chance to guarantee our right to repair electronics — like smartphones, computers, and even farm equipment.
 The Digital Right to Repair Bill requires manufacturers to provide owners and independent repair businesses with fair access to service information, security updates, and replacement parts.